KeyboardKit/website/collections/_posts/2021/2021-08-07-project-updates.md

 ## KeyboardKit 5

-WIth KeyboardKit 4, focus shifted from UIKit to SwiftUI.
+With KeyboardKit 4, focus shifted from UIKit to SwiftUI.
 The next step will be to bump the library to 5.0, where all UIKit-specific things will be removed along with a lot of deprecated functionality.

 You will still be able to use UIKit when creating custom keyboards with KeyboardKit, but the library will not include UIKit-specific views or extensions.
 We will happily link to any community-driven projects for this.